 This includes any temporary residence such as a hotel, motel, camp, tent, trailer, etc. See the law for Innkeeper's (hotel) rights below.

-It is ILLEGAL to carry a dangerous weapon while under influence of alcohol or drugs unlawful but there is no law that prohibits consuming alcohol while carrying a firearm.
+It is ILLEGAL to possess a dangerous weapon while under the influence of alcohol or drugs but there is no law that prohibits consuming alcohol while carrying a firearm.
 A person cannot be charged under this law if:

 You cannot have a firearm in your residence if;

 • You sign a lease agreement or other document with the landlord (owner of the property) for an apartment, room of a house, condominium, duplex, townhome, etc. which specifically states that you cannot have a firearm on the property.

 • Notice has been given, that firearms are prohibited by personal communication (private letters, memos, emails, etc.) to you by the owner, lessee, or person with lawful right of possession of the private residence or a person with authority to act for the person or posting of signs reasonably likely to come to the attention of persons entering the private residence.